sigsep/open-unmix-paper-joss/paper.md

 ![Block diagram of _Open-Unmix_\label{block_diagram}](UMX_BlockDiagram.pdf)

 We will now give more technical details about _Open-Unmix_.
-Fig. \ref{block_diagram} shows the basic approach.
+Fig. \ref{block_diagram} and \ref{processing_pipeline} show the basic approach.
 During training, we learn a DNN which can be later used for separating songs.

 ### Datasets and Dataloaders